justinethier/stack-exchange-watch/Readme.md

 Installation
 ------------

 `stack-watch` requires [libcurl](http://curl.haxx.se/libcurl/) and [json-c](https://github.com/json-c/json-c).
-These libraries can be installed using the following command on a Debian-based Linux distribution (such as Ubuntu):
+These libraries can be installed using the following commands on a Debian-based Linux distribution (such as Ubuntu):

     sudo apt-get install libjson0 libjson0-dev
     sudo apt-get install libcurl4-openssl-dev